Daitzyx/testes-cli/README.md

-﻿# teste sending to remoto
+﻿# teste sending to Local